The New WISC Grades 1-8 Teacher Education Program

 The Grade 1-8 Certification Program is designed to prepare you with the depth of understanding and skills needed to work successfully in a variation of Waldorf Schools.
 Our program instructors are leaders in the field with many years of Waldorf classroom experience and as adult educators.
 Together with visiting faculty they will provide you with a rich and comprehensive education.

-• 2 in person Grades weeks
+• 2 in person Grades summer week intensives (see below)

-• 1 in person Early Childhood week
+• 1 in person Early Childhood summer week intensive (see below)

-• 1 Three day online seminar
+• 1 three day online mini week on Human Dignity

-• One Threefold community event
+• 1 Threefold community event

 • Field work (Observation & practice teaching)